 After defining or changing a rollout, you must click Save to confirm your changes.
 If you enable a rollout for a non-zero traffic percentage, clicking Save launches the rollout.

 To roll out a feature:

-- Under Rules, select an environment from the dropdown.
+- Under Rollout, select an environment from the dropdown.

 Rollouts are used for launching features, so no impressions are sent and no extra network traffic is generated.
 To measure the impact of a feature and track metrics on your Results page, create a feature test instead of a rollout.

 Feature rollouts and feature tests operate on the same feature flags, but they have important differences.
-Before using a rollout or a test, be sure to read Interaction between feature tests and rollouts.
+Before using a rollout or a test, be sure to read the topic Interaction between feature rollouts and feature tests.

 The Features dashboard gives you a snapshot of what is happening to a feature at a given point in time: